1st February, 2021

 If you’re starting a business, the odds are stacked against you from the get-go.

 Statistics indicate that more than 60 percent of small businesses will close within three years of starting.
 Similarly, it’s a rare business that gets the traction required to turnover a million dollars or more in sales

 The reality for many business owners is if they calculated the profit they obtain from their business and divide it by the hours they put into their business, it would be more economically viable for them to get a job with someone else.

 With this in mind, I examined some traits I see in successful businesses to give you a checklist as to whether or not your business model is likely to work.
 You can apply this if you’re considering starting a business or if you already operate one.

-Here are five criteria against which you might find it useful to measure yourself.
+Here are five criteria against which you can measure your business model’s potential to succeed, scale and grow.